Gérard Depardieu: 1990s-2000s

-Depardieu's next box-office successes in France were Claude Berri's epic period drama Germinal (1993) where he was part of an ensemble cast, Jean Becker's drama Élisa (1995) where he played a supporting role alongside Vanessa Paradis, and Jean-Marie Poiré's comedy Guardian Angels (also 1995) in which he co-starred with Christian Clavier.
-In 1993, Depardieu starred in the experimental Hélas pour moi, directed by Jean-Luc Godard, though Godard and Depardieu disliked working together and Depardieu eventually refused to promote the film.
-During the same period, the science fiction thriller The Machine (1994) was a box-office flop; Depardieu's performance in that film received unusually poor reviews.
+Depardieu maintained his commercial appeal in France with a string of box office successes, including Claude Berri's epic period drama Germinal (1993) where he was part of an ensemble cast, Jean Becker's drama Élisa (1995) opposite Vanessa Paradis, Jean-Marie Poiré's comedy Guardian Angels (also 1995) alongside Christian Clavier, and the comedy The Best Job in the World (1996).
+By contrast, two films released in 1994, Giuseppe Tornatore's Italian-French production A Pure Formality and François Dupeyron's science fiction thriller The Machine, failed at the French box office; Depardieu's performance in the latter film received unusually poor reviews.